 Background:

 The APS Survey reveals that the vast majority of APS systems respond to reports of physical, emotional, and sexual abuse; financial exploitation; neglect; and self-neglect.
+A 2016 study revealed that differing interpretations of definitions of confirmed, inconclusive, and unfounded case findings may lead to variability of APS findings regardless of type of maltreatment (Mosqueda, 2016).

 The Child Welfare System, also known as the Child Protective Services (CPS) system, specifies a minimum federal definition of what constitutes child abuse and who is eligible for services under various Child Welfare provisions (Children’s Bureau, n.d.; a).

 Guideline: